 - Endorsement by Spain Study Center Director.
 Coursework, grades, and performance during the first month in Córdoba may impact the Director’s decision.

 Plan Ahead to Extend

-If you do not receive a year-long visa, you may need to return to the U.S. between semesters to apply for a new visa.
+If you do not receive a year-long visa, you will have to return to the U.S. between semesters to apply for a new visa.

-The year-long visa will initially be valid for 90 days and you will apply to change this 90 day visa into a Student Residence Card, which will allow you to study in Spain for the year.
-Whether you plan to extend to Carlos III University: Hispanic Studies in Madrid or the University of Granada, you will have to travel to the respective city at least three times to process paperwork for the Student Residence Card before you know the outcome of your Request for Final Approval to Extend.
-You must cover the transport and accommodation costs of these mandatory trips and you must commit to meeting the set deadlines for the Student Residence Card paperwork.
+Whether you plan to extend to Carlos III in Madrid or the University of Granada, you will have to travel to the respective city at least twice to process visa paperwork before you know the outcome of your Request for Final Approval to Extend.
+You must cover the transport and accommodation costs of these mandatory trips.

 Time Between Programs